 Tarrah Callahan is the Executive Director of Conservatives for Criminal Justice Reform, a nonprofit organization in Raleigh, NC that provides education and advocacy for conservative led solutions that improve efficiency and effectiveness in our state’s criminal justice system.

 Ms. Callahan serves on the Juvenile Justice Advisory Committee, which is charged with overseeing implementation of the raise the age legislation.
-Additionally, Ms. Callahan is a member of Chief Justice Martin’s Equal Access to Justice Commission – Expunctions Working Group.
+She has been involved in nonprofit advocacy in North Carolina for over ten years prior to founding CCJR.